John-shewa2/Power-learn/Web development/Hackaton/README.md

 This is a personal portfolio website built with **HTML** and **CSS** to showcase my professional background, education, skills, interests, and contact information.

-## 🔗 Live Preview

-Coming Soon – You can host this website on GitHub Pages, Netlify, or Vercel.

 ## 📁 Project Structure

 ```